 So once the possible causes clearer, then suggestions for treatments including nutrition can be made including vitamin or mineral supplements that may be taken for a certain time.

-January 2019, Responses from: Michael East, Neil Johnson & Simon McDowell
+2018, Responses from: Mr Michael East, Prof Neil Johnson & Dr Simon McDowell

 Michael East: Basically if you have a complaint of ‘menstrual distress’, and by that I mean debilitating periods that cause you to loose time from school or work, then there is a high chance that you will be suffering from endometriosis.
 Most women with endometriosis at your age will have stage 1 disease and the use of a progesterone pill as opposed to a standard combined oral contraceptive pill may be a reasonable treatment to try.
 You do not have to do anything you don’t wish to however as your body is yours only.
 Always make sure you have a support person with you during consultations as it is easy to feel overwhelmed by the whole process.